-The Operations side of Tailwind includes many interlocking pieces, which may not always interact in exactly the ways we expect.
-This overview will explain the basic elements that Tailwind uses to help manage and track the shipment of goods.
+The Operations side of Tailwind includes many interlocking pieces, which may not constantly interact in precisely the ways we expect.
+However, this overview will explain Tailwind’s essential elements to help manage and track the shipment of goods.

 Orders are the fundamental unit of Tailwind.
 Quotes become orders, Shipments are attached to them, and Dispatches are made from them.
-Eventually, once all the work is done, they become Invoices, and help make sure you get paid.
-Whenever you are moving goods for a customer, that transaction will be represented in Tailwind by an Order.
+Eventually, once all the work is done, they become Invoices and help make sure you get paid.
+Whenever you move goods for a customer, that transaction will be represented in Tailwind by an Order.

-Shipments represent the actual goods that you are moving for the customer, and a shipment record includes shipper and consignee details, as well as commodity, weight, value and dimensions.
-They are always attached to an Order.
+Shipments represent the actual goods you are moving for the customer, and a shipment record includes shipper and consignee details and commodity, weight, value, and dimensions.
+They are permanently attached to an Order.
 In the most straightforward case, there will be one Shipment for every Order, representing a one pick/one delivery order, and the two can be treated as a unit.
-In other cases, however, an Order can contain multiple shipments, representing a more complicated set of pick-ups and deliveries.
+However, in other cases, an Order can contain multiple shipments, representing a more complicated set of pick-ups and deliveries.

 Quotes allow you to provide your customer with a quote for a specific load.
-The quote can track the details of the shipment and can easily be converted to a live order once the customer accepts the quote.
-You can also use quotes to gather and choose between prospective Carrier rates, allowing you to more easily assess the profitability of a particular job.
+The quote can track the shipment details and can easily be converted to a live order once the customer accepts the quote.
+You can also use quotes to gather and choose between prospective Carrier rates, allowing you to assess the profitability of a particular job more easily.